zeebot99/old-weblog/README.md

 ## Authors and acknowledgements

 This repo and all files, exluding the `configuration` file, were created by me.
 The `configuration` file contains the files that come with the weblog when signing up for omg.lol, so those were created by [Neatnik](https://neatnik.net/) and edited by me.
 This `README` was created by me via [makeareadme.com](https://www.makeareadme.com/).
 I picked the license below via [choosealicense.com](https://choosealicense.com/).
+If you're wondering, I used the first minute of [this video](https://www.youtube.com/watch?v=5vwQXrm1XyA) to export the files of my weblog.

 ## License